Lenny Hambro

-Early life
+Early life and education

 Lenny Hambro was born on October 16, 1923 to Harry and Rose (née Levine) Hambro in the Bronx, New York, the younger of two children.
 Lenny lived with his parents and older sister, Adelaide, in an apartment at 984 Sheridan Avenue – just a few blocks northeast of old Yankee Stadium, which was completed the year of his birth.
 His father worked as a diamond polisher and setter.
 His mother, who played ragtime piano in the home, died of breast cancer when Hambro was just 12.
 Hambro graduated from James Monroe High School (later Bronx Little School) in the Soundview section of the Bronx in 1941 (where Stan Getz would begin as a reluctant, periodic student just a year later).
 After his father's death from pneumonia when Lenny was 28, Hambro largely lived "out of a suitcase", but, when in New York, stayed with older sister, Adelaide, and her husband, Harold, in the Bronx, until his marriage in 1960.